mgymrek/django-personal-website/README.md

 Special feature is an automatically updating publications page that pulls publications from pubmed using the Biopython library.
 For an example of this page, see: http://www.melissagymrek.com/publications/

+Note in the instructions below, any time you should edit part of a command with information specific to your site/computer, it is enclosed by carrots ("<stuff specific to you>")

 Set up instructions
 =======================
 (These instructions assume you are on a fresh machine (e.g. booting up a new Amazon EC2 instance) from which you will serve your site.)